magnoeasy/easybuilder/english.md

 In this "Properties of Field" tab, under "General", you have the "Name" field, this refers to the field identification for the coding, for possible programming later.
 Generally you will repeat what is written in "Label", which is the field identification for the user.

-The "Column Title" field is used to identify the field when viewing the list (to view in list format, look at the top of the page, select "List").
+The "Column Title" field is used to identify the field when viewing the list (to view in list format, look at the top of the page and select "List").

 The "Placeholder" field serves as a guide for what to fill in, it is interesting that you visualize this, write in the "Testing" field, observe the effect on the field in the form.